 While treatment for CLL is usually not curative, most people live for many years with this disease.
-For some patients with early stage CLL, immediate treatment is not necessary, though treatment will likely be needed when the disease progresses.
+For many patients with early-stage CLL, immediate treatment is not necessary, though treatment will likely be needed when the disease progresses.

 Treatments can include:

 Patients who are not experiencing symptoms or who have a precursor condition may not need immediate treatment and can be monitored for disease progression.
 Research shows that it is not beneficial to start treatment

 right away in patients without symptoms, anemia, or thrombocytopenia.
 This is especially true since newer, more effective, or better tolerated drugs are continuously becoming available or accessible as first-line treatment.